BaseSecrete/rorvswild/README.md

 *RoRvsWild Local* renders a small button in the bottom left corner of your page showing the runtime of the current request.
 If you click on it, you get all the profiled sections ordered by impact, which is depending on the sections average runtime and the calls count.
 As on RoRvsWild.com, the bottleneck is always on the top of the list.

 Be aware that the performances on your development machine may vary from the production server.
 Obviously because of the different hardware and database size.
 Also, Rails is reloading all the code in development environment and this takes quite a lot of time.
-To prevent this behavior and better match the production, turn on cache_classes in your config/environments/development.rb:
+To prevent this behaviour and better match the production, turn on cache_classes in your config/environments/development.rb:

 ```
 Rails.application.configure do